RetroDECK/ES-DE/USERGUIDE-DEV.md

 There is also a video on the official ES-DE YouTube channel on how to setup Vita3K:\
 https://www.youtube.com/watch?v=4U8yAUJ9-Tk

-On Android and Windows the Vita3K installation is straightforward, but on Linux you may need to place the emulator in a location recognized by ES-DE.
+On Android, macOS and Windows the Vita3K installation is straightforward, but on Linux you may need to place the emulator in a location recognized by ES-DE.
 See the [Using manually downloaded emulators on Linux](USERGUIDE-DEV.md#using-manually-downloaded-emulators-on-linux) section of this guide for more details.
 If using a Linux distribution that provides Vita3K via the repository (such as the AUR on Arch/Manjaro) then you can skip this step and install the emulator using your OS package manager.

-Although a macOS release of Vita3K seems to be in the works this does not seem to be readily available for download so there is currently no macOS support for this system in ES-DE.

 After you've installed Vita3K, add your games via the GUI and make sure that they work correctly when launched from inside the emulator.